geunkim/Metaverse/Project/README.md

-This repository contains the source codes related to the virtual house including facilities that interact the real objects on the house.
+This repository contains the source codes related to the virtual house, including facilities that interact with the physical objects in the house.